-Admission arrangements to Nursery in the academic year of September 20264-20275
+Admission arrangements to Nursery in the academic year of September 2026-2027

-A,ll 3 and 4 years olds are entitled to 15 hours a week of free early education and childcare, usually taken over 38 weeks of the year.
+At the time of Governor approval of this policy, all 3 and 4 years olds are entitled to 15 hours a week of free early education and childcare, usually taken over 38 weeks of the year.
 This is a universal entitlement.
 This means that at Jennett’s Park Primary School Nursery if you attend a morning-only or afternoon-only session you will not be charged.

 Additionally, working parents/carers of eligible 3 and 4 years olds may be entitled to a further 15 hours a week free childcare, often referred to as 30 hours or Free Childcare for Working Parents.